African fractals; a sacred symmetry

 Yes, Chromatin is all about reintroducing fractals into African art, and this is all based on scientific findings.
 Ethno-mathematics is the study of the relationship between mathematics and culture.
 Contrary to what most people think, mathematics is not universal – rather, a civilisation develops the mathematics according to their needs.

 In recent decades, ethno-mathematicians have started to focus on Africa in search of ancient forms of numeration and mathematics, and one of the most noticeable findings has been that fractals were used all over Africa for centuries and centuries – even millennia if you consider ancient Egypt – while they’re almost absent from other continents.
 According to their findings, it seems that Africa discovered fractals and used them in many forms before any other ‘civilisations’ did.
-The most complete source of information about Africa and fractals can be found in a book called African fractals, written by Dr. Ron Eglash and published in 1999.
+The most complete source of information about Africa and fractals can be found in a book called African fractals, written by Dr Ron Eglash and published in 1999.

 The significance of these fractals is the issue – almost all testimonies or knowledge about them have disappeared.
 When European settlers arrived, they imposed their culture, their education and therefore their mathematics based on a Euclidian vision of the world – cubes, triangles and circles – and all ancient forms of mathematics disappeared.
 Today, scientists tend to remain careful when it comes to interpreting fractals and their meanings.

 I am no longer a scientist, so I can risk a personal opinion.
-For me, fractals translate a complete different understanding of space and time.
+For me, fractals translate a completely different understanding of space and time.
 The endless repetition of the same pattern at different scales could be a metaphor for the cycles of life which repeat at different time scales – day/night, summer/winter, birth/death.

 Honestly, I do not know who to blame.
 Is it because we are all now connected to the same media, sharing the same posts and clichés on Facebook?